sercanyilmaz84/stealwifi/README.md

 # StealWifi - Steal Stored Wi-Fi Passwords From Any Windows PC

-It can be useful for spesific targets and also u can use with badusb ;)
+It can be useful for spesific targets and also u can use with badusb.

+This code created for ethical hacking students.
+All responsibilty on you ;)
 ***********************************************************************
 # Usage